cpknight/Retro-BBS-Term/README.md

 	- `cd qodem ; ./configure`
 	- `make clean ; make`

-- `socat` also needs to be installed, and this isn't the default on my distro:
+- `socat` needs to be installed, and this isn't the default on my distro:
 	- `sudo apt install socat`

+- `kitty` is also a requirement - cf. [kitty](https://sw.kovidgoyal.net/kitty/).

 ## Using the `retroBBSterm.sh` script...